MicrosoftDocs/customer-insights-pr.sk-sk/ci-docs/audience-insights/export-sftp.md

 ## <a name="prerequisites"></a>Predpoklady

-- Dostupnosť hostiteľa SFTP a zodpovedajúce poverenia.
+- Dostupnosť hostiteľa SFTP a zodpovedajúcich poverení.

 ## <a name="connect-to-sftp"></a>Pripojenie k SFTP